What is cutaneous leishmaniasis?

 No. The sores are not infectious to others.
 Covering the skin lesions may stop them drying up.

 Can my child go to school?

 Children with cutaneous leishmaniasis are not infectious to other children.
-There is no reason to prevent them from attending school due to this condition.
+There is no reason to stop them from going to school with this condition.
 If the school does not understand, your doctor will be happy to ring or write to the school.

-- Medication may be needed for persistent infection
+- Medication may be needed for long lasting infections.